OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md

 When we use a recovery facility (i.e. a forgotten password function) a vulnerable application might return a message that reveals if a username exists or not.

-For example, message similar to the following:\
+For example, messages similar to the following:

-Invalid username: e-mail address is not valid or the specified user was not found.
+- `Invalid username: email address is not valid or the specified user was not found.`

-`Valid username: Your password has been successfully sent to the email address you registered with.`
+- `Valid username: Your password has been successfully sent to the email address you registered with.`

 #### Friendly 404 Error Message